chaoss/augur/docs/source/development-guide/logging.rst

 a ``quiet`` flag that will disable all logging output entirely.

 If you need to change where the logs are written to, you can use the ``logs_directory`` option.
-If there is no ``/`` at the beginning, Augur assumes you are specifiying a path relative to the root augur directory, otherwise it will set the log location to be exactly what you configured.
+If there is no ``/`` at the beginning, Augur assumes you are specifying a path relative to the root augur directory, otherwise it will set the log location to be exactly what you configured.
 The log directory itself will be created if it doesn't exist, but only if its parent DOES already exist.